 During 4K writes, the KC2000 is great with the single-disk access thread that most situations demand, though it’s not the drive you’d want in a multi-tasking file server.

 As you can see below, the KC2000 is ace during all sorts of long reads and writes.
-Faster than the fastest competition.
+Faster than the fastest competition with smaller files.

 The Kingston does slow down during long transfers—but only to a still-impressive 1.3GBps.